Khalidelaasry/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Description

 This project delves deeper into pointers, arrays, and strings in the C programming language.
-It involves tasks that require manipulating strings, understanding pointers, and working with arrays.
+It involves tasks that require manipulating strings , understanding pointers, and working with arrays.

 ## Project Files